 5.2 - How to use LINQ

-To use it, we write: list.Where(condition)
+To use it, indicate: list.Where(condition)

-method, which returns true or false if the element to verify contains the value passed as a parameter.
+To add conditions to the query, we can use the same conditions available in their types.
+In this example, for the string type, we’ll use the .Contains() method, which returns true or false if the element to check contains the value passed as a parameter.

 provincias.Add("Huesca");